How to Survive Long Flights in Economy

 • Consider wearing glasses instead of contact lenses, since the low humidity on your flight will likely make wearing lenses uncomfortable.
 Or perhaps you might prefer to use hydrating eyedrops.

-• Try those compression socks if you’re susceptible to circulation problem during long flights.
+• Try those compression socks if you’re susceptible to circulation problems during long flights.

 If you’re anything like me, you swing back and forth between being too cold and too warm on flights and in airports.